PAU HANA

 Pre-make, Daikon Quick Pickles (At least 1 hour in advance):

-Slowly add/dissolve sugar INto your rice vinegar until it’s slightly sweet.
+Slowly add/dissolve sugar into to your rice vinegar until it’s slightly sweet.
 Add a very small amount of salt to taste.
 Cut Daikon into 1/8″ square strips about 4-6″ long.
 Submerge all of the cut Daikon in your bowl with the vinegar solution.
 Drain right before serving.

 HAWAIIAN BARBECUE BURGER INGREDIENTS